 Meet the Family

-Barney worked to open the forward hatch, lifting the top until it latched and lowered the bottom until it touched the ground.
+Barney worked to open the forward hatch, lifting the top until it latched and lowering the bottom until it touched the ground.
 The pilot bounded down the steps, followed by the four FBI Agents carrying guns, Carolina Hendon, David Hanko, Ryan DiMarco, and Mac.

-Approaching the Sikorsky was Anne Merrick, with her son Ben and his wife, Willie,.
-Anne had changed into casual clothes, with a T-shirt that had the phrase “Uber-Mom” blazed on the front.
+Anne Merrick, her son Ben, and his wife, Willie, approached the Sikorsky.
+Anne had changed into casual clothes, with a T-shirt with “Uber-Mom” blazed on the front.
 Ben and Willie still had their lawyer clothes on, although Ben had removed his tie and stuffed it in his jacket pocket.

 John Merrick descended next and turned to wait for Jane.
 She appeared in the doorway of the helicopter.
 Jane graciously took Barney’s hand and stepped to the concrete pad.
 John stood close to his wife.